aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 Please perform the following steps to deploy a sample application:

-1. Check out this repository on your computer
+1. Clone this repository on your workstation

     ```shell
     git clone https://github.com/aws-samples/aws-iot-core-lorawan